Multinational capability cooperation

 Next Generation Rotorcraft (NGRC)

-Helicopters – or, broader, vertical lift capabilities – are an integral enabler for the operations of Allied forces.
-Yet a large percentage of helicopters in service are based on models introduced as far back as the 1960s.
-To ensure NATO’s technological edge, five Allies – France, Germany, Greece, Italy and the United Kingdom – signed a Letter of Intent in October 2020 to develop and acquire the next generation of medium multi-role helicopters, ready for an in-service date in the 2035-2040 timeframe.
-Through NGRC Allies will benefit of advances not only in airframe or propulsion technology, but also the digital infrastructure of the capability in order to make sure the capability will be ready to serve Allied forces for the next decades.
+Helicopters – or, more broadly, vertical lift capabilities – are an integral enabler for the operations of Allied forces.
+Yet, a large percentage of helicopters in service are based on models introduced as far back as the 1960s.
+To ensure that NATO maintains its technological edge in this area, five Allies – France, Germany, Greece, Italy and the United Kingdom – signed a Letter of Intent in October 2020 to develop and acquire the next generation of medium multi-role helicopters, ready for an in-service date in the 2035-2040 timeframe.
+The Netherlands joined the NGRC project in June 2022, bringing the number of participating Allies to six.
+Through NGRC, Allies will benefit from advances not only in airframe and propulsion technology (including hybrid and electric options), but also in the digital infrastructure of the capability, ensuring that helicopters and other vertical lift vehicles will be ready to serve Allied forces for the next decades.

 Modular Solution for Ground Based Air Defence Capabilities (Modular GBAD)

 NATO has been working for years to strengthen its air and missile defence capabilities in order to protect its populations, territory and forces against increasingly sophisticated air threats.
-The Modular GBAD effort initiated in October 2020 by 10 Allies – Belgium, Denmark, Germany, Hungary, Italy, Latvia, the Netherlands, Slovenia, Spain and the United Kingdom – aims to jointly develop and acquire a flexible and scalable GBAD system to counter air threats at very short, short and medium range.
+The Modular GBAD effort includes 15 Allies – Belgium, Denmark, France, Germany, Hungary, Italy, Latvia, the Netherlands, Norway, Poland, Portugal, Slovenia, Spain, the United Kingdom and the United States.
+It aims to jointly develop and acquire a flexible and scalable GBAD system to counter air threats at very short, short and medium range.
 The system will be designed around a common Command and Control backbone.
 Due to its modular nature participants will be able to design tailored GBAD force packages for individual operations.

 Rapidly Deployable Mobile Counter Rockets, Artillery and Mortar (C-RAM)